aircraft721/PublicDocs/README.md

 PublicDocs
 ==========

-Documentation for the Olapic Platform
+Public documentation for the Olapic Platform, generated automatically from the *public* pages in https://github.com/Olapic/Documentation.

 This branch contains the Jekyll site.